Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Night Float Rotation

 The PGY2 undertakes two 5-week night float rotations during which they mirror the Labor and Delivery PGY2 responsibilities.
 The PGY2 works closely with their PGY1 and PGY3 night float team to provide seamless care to the patients overnight.
-As with the PGY2 day rotation, they are primarily responsible for the more complex labor and delivery patients.
-As the year progresses, the PGY2 gets graduated experience into the emergency room for appropriate level consultations.
+As with the PGY2 day rotation, they are primarily responsible for the more complex antenatal, laboring and postpartum labor and delivery patients.
+The PGY2 presents the medically complex laboring patients at board sign out.
 The night float residents work from Sunday night to Thursday night and have the entire weekend off.

 Gynecology Clinics Rotation